 We had a few other “firsts” here in LDM this month.
 One was getting the truck washed at a new wash station on the highway just north of the town.
 For a mere $150 pesos (approx $11 Cdn) upwards of five or six Mexicans pressure wash the entire truck, do a complete detail of the inside, apply armour all to the dash and tires and dry the entire vehicle.
 They do an absolutely AMAZING job.
 And, as you wait there is a convenient restaurant right beside where you can sit outside, enjoy a cold drink and have a few tacos.
 Good food too!
 May seem odd to get excited about a car wash, but this town is so dusty and the truck and everything else gets absolutely covered in no time.
 Having a place to take it to clean inside and out for such a great price is a real luxury!

-Two to three cars in the production line at once.
-A very smooth operation
+Good food and a shady place to wait Two to three cars in the production line at once.
+A very smooth operation You can almost smell how clean the inside is from the picture Sparkly!

 The other first was our introduction to the Green Orchid Bee.
 Wow!
 What an incredibly beautiful creature.
 We had an up close and personal visit with one at our site.
 A unique feature of the male species of this bee is their attraction to certain neotropical orchids which produce strong medicinal scents.
 Dan’s Medistik, which contains menthol and eucalyptus oil is what lured this guy in to visit us.

 Most of the month however was full of up and downs with Gizmo.
 The integration into the house was really taking some time.
 We knew it’d be difficult as where not in a house that has lots of room for separation.
 We made due by closing off the bedroom for him, but that was difficult for HeyZeus as the bed was where he came to get cuddles and sleep in between Dan’s legs.
 With time though, he and HoseHey seemed to adjust.
 The real challenge was getting him to feel safe, although HeyZeus was starting to come around, HoseHey was not.
 We’d have to watch him like a hawk as he was always primed to attack.
-Poor Gizmo was a nervous wreck and sadly his anxiety drove him to start peeing on our bed! πŸ˜³ That was not fun, I was doing laundry every day and researching how to get the smell of cat urine out of the mattress.
+Poor Gizmo was a nervous wreck and sadly his anxiety drove him to start peeing on our bed! π³ That was not fun, I was doing laundry every day and researching how to get the smell of cat urine out of the mattress.
 Of course, even though we have a mattress cover, he had an accident on it one day when the cover was on the line drying.
 One positive, I learned how well hydrogen peroxide and baking soda works to remove urine odour - wow!

 At one point late in February after having many days of up and downs we decided that it might be best for Gizmo to have a home he wasn’t so scared to be in.
 It broke my heart as I’d become so attached to him, and he to me.
 Finding an animal a home here, especially a cat is not an easy task.
 Thankfully I found a cat rescue that would take him.
-It is an amazing place called Paraiso Felino Although they had over 300 cats, they were willing to bring him in.
+It is an amazing place called Paraiso Felino.
+Although they had over 300 cats, they were willing to bring him in.
 The plan was to take him to his new home at the end of the week, but then Dan said “let’s give him another shot”.
 I’m SO happy that he said that because things seemed to turn a corner.
 Although he’s still wary of HoseHey, HeyZeus began to form more of a relationship with him.
 He’d come into the bedroom and lie with him and he once again resumed his routine of sleeping between Dan’s legs.
 I think this, coupled perhaps with the purchase of a Feliway Diffuser, helped relieve Gizmos’s anxiety and calm HoseHey’s aggression.
-That and I swear he sensed we were going to send him away and so he decided he’d try harder smile πŸ˜Š.
+That and I swear he sensed we were going to send him away and so he decided he’d try harder smile π.

-Heffay letting Gizmo know he’d never hurt him πŸ’•
+Heffay letting Gizmo know he’d never hurt him π |

-My sweet baby boy
+My sweet baby boy |

-HeyZeus and Gizmo cuddling up together
+HeyZeus and Gizmo cuddling up together |

-HeyZeus back to sleeping in his bed on our bed…but ever watchful where Dad’s hand is!
+HeyZeus back to sleeping in his bed on our bed…but ever watchful where Dad’s hand is! |

-Front
+Front |

-Back
+Back |

 No comments: